 Arts and Crafts

 From old standbys like Playdough and macaroni necklaces to new ideas using pipe cleaners or golf tees, arts and crafts not only enhance your child’s fine motor skills, they are also a lot of fun for children!
-Let your kids’ creativity loose with craft items like beads, pom-poms, colored papers, popsicle sticks, and things from outside (twigs, rocks or shells, for example).
+Let your kids’ creativity loose with craft items like beads, pom poms, construction paper, popsicle craft sticks, and things from outside (twigs, rocks or shells, for example).
 Allowing them to express themselves builds their creative thinking, and manipulating the materials builds fine motor function.
 Threading beads onto a pipe cleaner or arranging pom-poms into a picture is great practice for little hands.
 Egg painting season is also a great time for your child to practice fine motor control, too!

 This spring, treat your toddler or preschooler to fun and games and build their motor skills in the process.
 This can be fun for both of you, building memories as well as muscles as they learn to work in the world around them.
 Practice always makes things easier to do, and these activities give your child plenty of practice in a fun way!